versia-pub/frontend/README.md

             - lysand-net
         environment:
             NUXT_PUBLIC_API_HOST: https://yourserver.com
+            # For Tor users, set the following environment variable in addition to the above
+            # NUXT_PUBLIC_ONION_API_HOST: http://youronionserver.onion
 ```

 Then, the frontend will be available at `http://localhost:3000` inside the container.
 To link it to a Lysand Server, set the `NUXT_PUBLIC_API_HOST` environment variable to the server's URL.